Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

     /panasas/scratch/grp-cyberwksp21

 This directory is useful for writing temporary files or results.
-You may create a directory there for your own use.
-If your CCR username is `ub2999`, create a scratch directory named:
+We will create a directory there for your own use.
+If your CCR username is `ub2999`, you will create a scratch directory named:

     /panasas/scratch/grp-cyberwksp21/ub2999

-You can do this on the command line by typing:
+You can create your directory on the command line by typing:

-    mkdir -p /panasas/scratch/grp-cyberwksp21/ub2999
+    mkdir -p /panasas/scratch/grp-cyberwksp21/$USER

 <a name="ondemand"></a>
-## 2. Open OnDemand
+## 2. About Open OnDemand
 [Back to TOC](#toc)

 Open OnDemand is an open-source application that enables access to high-performance computing resources through a web portal (or "gateway").
 We will use it to run both Jupyter Notebooks and command line sessions during this workshop.